Lykoskal/e621-downloader/README.md

 **Note - this script has been slowed down considerably to avoid hitting any request limits, remove or modify the sleep() usage if you wish, but be cognizant the frequency/volume of your requests.*

 ## Set Up

+#### Curl to download just the script:

+`curl https://raw.githubusercontent.com/Lykoskal/e621-downloader/main/e621-downloader.py -O e621-downloader.py`

 ### Linux/Unix:
 On Linux/Unix systems, simply download `e621-downloads.py` in whatever manner you choose.
 Chances are that the necessary packages will be installed on your system already.
 If not, `sudo apt-get install <package-name>` has a good chance of taking care of it; Google is there if not.

 ### Windows:
-I highly recommend using Windows Subsystem for Linux (WSL) if you want full funcitonality.
+I *highly recommend* using Windows Subsystem for Linux (WSL) if you want full functionality, as running on Command Prompt or PowerShell removes two options (see [Caveats](https://github.com/Lykoskal/e621-downloader/edit/main/README.md#caveats-on-windows)).
 Consider looking on the Microsoft Store for your preferred Linux flavor (Ubuntu is a common choice).

 Regardless, download the `e621-downloads.py` file.